Many people like the way their skin looks with a tan, but prolonged exposure to the sun has a variety of risks, including skin cancer.

 Here are some tips for getting a tan faster and some precautions to be aware of.

 Here are 10 ways to get a tan faster to avoid prolonged sun exposure.

 - Use sunscreen with an SPF of 30.
 Always wear a sunscreen with broad spectrum UV protection of at least 30 SPF.
 Never use a tanning oil that does not contain sun protection.
 Be sure to apply sunscreen within 20 minutes of being outside.
 An SPF of 30 is strong enough to block UVA and UVB rays, but not so strong that you won’t get tan.
 Cover your body in at least a full ounce of sunscreen.

 - Change positions frequently.
 This will help you avoid burning one part of your body.

-- Eat foods that contain beta-carotene.
+- Eat foods that contain beta carotene.
 Foods like carrots, sweet potatoes, and kale can help you tan without burning.
-More research is needed, but studies show that beta-carotene can help reduce sun sensitivity in people with photosensitive diseases.
+More research is needed, but some studies show that beta carotene can help reduce sun sensitivity in people with photosensitive diseases.

 - Try using oils with naturally occurring SPF.
 While these should not replace your normal sunscreen, certain oils like avocado, coconut, raspberry, and carrot can be used for an extra dose of hydration and SPF protection.

 - Don’t stay outside for longer than your skin can create melanin.
 Melanin is the pigment responsible for tanning.
 Everyone has a melanin cut-off point, which is usually 2 to 3 hours.
 After this amount of time, your skin will not get darker in a certain day.
 If you tan past that point, you’ll be putting your skin in harm’s way.

 - Eat lycopene-rich foods.
 Examples include tomatoes, guava, and watermelon.